Probe Configuration Overview

 Steps to Configure a New Probe

-You can add or update monitoring probes through the VMS Dashboard or by editing the Agent’s configuration file directly.Identify the Target
+You add or update monitoring probes through the VMS Dashboard; the configuration is synced down to the Agent.1

 Determine what host, service, or endpoint needs monitoring.
 For example, to check the HTTP endpoint of a web service at